meetuparchive/sassquatch2/README.md

 ## Development

-Clone this repo and run `./setup.sh`.
+Clone this repo and run `sudo ./setup.sh`.

 Code guidelines and standards are [documented on the wiki](https://github.com/meetup/sassquatch2/wiki/Code-standards-&-guidelines)